RunOlga Docs

 What Phase 1 does not do

-When you ask for something Phase 1 does not do — "Is retention getting worse?" — Olga says so plainly and gives you what she can: the current value on record.
+Phase 1 stores, charts, and returns Metrics.
+It does not analyze them.
+Olga reports the current value and shows the history; she does not compare weeks, tell you whether a number is trending the wrong way, or connect a metric's movement to causes.
+When you ask for something Phase 1 does not do — "Is retention getting worse?" — Olga says so plainly and gives you what she can: the values on record.

 On this page